status-im/nim-style-guide/src/06_tooling.md

 ### Practical notes

-* Following Nim `devel`, from experience, leads frequent disruptions as "mysterious" issues appear
+* Following Nim `devel`, from experience, leads to frequent disruptions as "mysterious" issues appear
 * To support multiple Nim versions in a project, the project should be set up to run CI with all supported versions

 ## Editors